seen

 displays, we were also allowed to wander about on NASA's "campus."

-With the rain, we
+With the rain,

 were able to perform some thin film experiments on the windows.
 (See